tondeverton/tondeverton/cv.md

 * CI/CD enhancement using GitHub Actions and Spinnaker.
 It results in 2-3 new features deployed per week instead of 1 new feature per month.

 * Technical leadership in a Plug and Play project from scratch.
-It results in fidelity enhacement of company's clients, 60% more clients using company's E-Signature solution and costs reduction with reusable resources between internal products.
+It results in fidelity enhancement of company's clients, 60% more clients using company's E-Signature solution and costs reduction with reusable resources between internal products.

 ## Career History

 ### Senior Software Engineer at [Unico IDtech](https://www.linkedin.com/company/unicoidtech/) | 10/2021 - 01/2024
-> *Brazilian unicorn company specialized in digital identity*
+> *Brazilian unicorn company specialised in digital identity*

 I sustained applications under the **B2B team** of E-Signature product.
 My most **impactful achievements** were:

-* Strategy implamentation which reduced **client's support requests queue in 80%**.
+* Strategy implementation which reduced **client's support requests queue in 80%**.

 * Delivered **Plug and Play WebComponents Solution from scratch** which **reduced in 90% integration time** between internal products.

 Daily I'd been working with: **.Net Core REST APIs, NodeJS, Postman Collections, Microsoft SQL Server, ElasticSearch, Kubernetes, Docker, NewRelic, Google Cloud Platform, GitHub projects, GitHub Actions CI pipelines and Spinnaker CD pipelines**.

 ### Senior Software Engineer at [dLocal](https://www.linkedin.com/company/dlocal/) | 07/2021 - 10/2021
-> *Uruguayan financial company specializing in crossborder transfers*
+> *Uruguayan financial company specialising in cross-border transfers*

 I worked to improve the REST APIs for **PIX (Brazil's instant payment system) transactions** using **Java** with the framework **Quarkus**.
 Throughout the experience I worked with **BitBucket repositories** and **Amazon Web Services**.

 ### Software Engineer at [PicPay](https://www.linkedin.com/company/picpay/) | 03/2020 - 06/2021
-> *Brazilian financial company specialized in simplifying the relationship with money*
+> *Brazilian financial company specialised in simplifying the relationship with money*

 I sustained solutions and developed from scratch under the **B2B squad**: **External Payment Link**, **QRCode Payment** and **External Checkout Payment Experience**.
 As Backend Developer I worked with **GitHub repositories**, **PHP** web applications, **Amazon Web Services**, **Continuous Deployment** pipelines for **Harness**, **PostgresSQL** management using **Metabase**.
 I was **the Tech Talks host** bringing content and lectures in order **to disseminate knowledge to all technical people of the company**.
 I was **technical leader** of the **TEF** system integration **MVP** in sales terminal writing te solution using **Java, Spring Boot and Gradle**.